betomcp/quick-crypto/README.md

-# Easy Crypto
+# Fast Crypto
-### An easy way to cipher and decipher objects and simple strings with TypeScript.
+### An easy way to encrypt and decrypt objects and simple strings with TypeScript.
 With this library, you can easily encrypt both complex objects and simple values.

-## Instalation
+## Installation
 ```
 npm install fast-crypto
 ```